sora.body

 apparent_magnitude(time, observer='geocenter')[source]

-Calculates the object’s apparent magnitude.
+Calculate the object’s apparent magnitude.

 Parameters: